vatesfr/xen-orchestra/doc/administration/README.md

 ### HTTPS

-XO-server can also run in HTTPS (both HTTP and HTTPS can cohabit), just modify what's needed in the `# Basic HTTPS` section, this time with certificates/keys you want and their path:
+XO-server can also run in HTTPS (both HTTP and HTTPS can cohabit) - just modify what's needed in the `# Basic HTTPS` section, this time with certificates/keys you want and their path:

 ```yaml
 host: '0.0.0.0'